alejrot/image-converter/README.md

 # Image Converter

-This software converts input image to the desired format extention in the destiny folder chosen by the user.
+This software converts input image to the desired format extension in the destiny folder chosen by the user.
 It also admits compresssion options.